On This Day: John Ford was born to Irish immigrant parents in Maine

-John Ford was born John Martin Feeney on February 1, 1894, in Cape Elizabeth, Maine.
-His parents were Irish immigrants, and he was one of 13 children.
-Ford grew up in a large, close-knit family, and his love for storytelling and the outdoors was evident from an early age.
+Ford was born John Martin Feeney on February 1, 1894, in Cape Elizabeth, Maine.
+His father John Augustine Feeney was a native of Spiddal, Co Galway, while his mother Barbara "Abbey" Curran was born on Inishmore on the Aran Islands.

+Ford, one of 13 children,, grew up in a large, close-knit family, and his love for storytelling and the outdoors was evident from an early age.

 Ford is best known for his westerns, but he also directed a variety of other genres such as war films, sports films, and dramas.
 One of his most acclaimed films is "The Quiet Man" which was released in 1952.